-This is a guide to performance considerations when using the NServiceBus Messaging Bridge and how to scale out.
-There are several reasons to scale out, such as achieving higher message throughput, or providing high availability.
+This guide outlines performance considerations when using the NServiceBus Messaging Bridge and provides guidance on how to scale out effectively.
+There are several reasons to scale out, such as increasing message throughput or ensuring high availability.

 Performance tuning

-The bridge moves messages using the same default concurrency as NServiceBus endpoints which is max(Number of logical processors, 2).
+The bridge moves messages using the same default concurrency as NServiceBus endpoints which is calculated as max(Number of logical processors, 2)

 var msmq = new BridgeTransport(new MsmqTransport())